Frontend Onboarding & Login

 The knowledge base is a clients-only page—or a collection of pages you can use to share information and resources with your clients.

 Just like the client dashboard, the knowledge base is a regular WordPress page with some special features.
-Only clients can access it, for one thing.
-But it also includes a drop-down index and breadcrumb navigation to help your clients find their way around.
+You can add as many child pages as you like—the knowledge base tab will use a drop-down index and breadcrumb navigation to help your clients find their way around.

 Client Power Tools is built to be customizable where you need it to be.
 Here are some of the things you can change to suit your needs: